-- Current NEU service area (as at July 2019): 5.5M sq ft - NEU service area added in 2018: 158,394 sq ft - 2018 annual energy sales: ~45 000 MWh.
-56% of 2018 annual energy sold that was "clean" (e.g., sewage heat recovery, renewable natural gas) - GHG reduction benefit increase to 24,000 tonnes CO2 at build-out
+- Current NEU service area (as at Dec 2019): 5.6M ft - NEU service area added in 2019: ~200,000 ft - GHG reduction benefit (estimated\): 24,000 tonnes CO2 at build-out

-Qualitative highlights from 2018:
+Qualitative highlights from 2019:

 - Connected the NEU to a new building at 565 Great Northern Way - Council approved expansion of NEU service area into parts of Mount Pleasant.
-Northeast False Creek and the False Creek Flats - Note: These estimates are based on a 70% renewable energy target for the NEU.
-GHG emissions would be further lowered when transitioning to 100% renewable energy at a future date.
+Northeast False Creek and the False Creek Flats

+Note: Assumes 70% renewable energy target for NEU; GHG reductions relative to Vancouver Building By-Law standards.
+GHG emissions will be further lowered upon proposed transition to 100% renewable energy before 2030.